-- If you are crossing time zones, alteration of the timing of medication can be discussed.
+- if you are crossing time zones, alteration of the timing of medication willbe discussed

-- Blood glucose levels can be disrupted during travel – altering the doses of medication in response to this can be discussed
+- blood glucose levels can be disrupted during travel – altering the doses of medication in response to this will be discussed

-- Sick day rules – ensure you are aware of how to maintain glucose levels when ill, how to check urine for ketones and when they need to seek medical attention.
+- sick day rules – ensure you are aware of how to maintain glucose levels when ill, how to check urine for ketones and when you need to seek medical attention

 - Diabetic complications

 - need to be recognized and managed before travel